WelshWomen/WelshWomen/README.md

 - 🚴🏼‍♀️ Cyclist on Strava
 - ❄️ Born and raised in the North
 - 🍺 Beer lover
-- 🧀 Addicted to Welsh
+- 🧀 Addicted to french Welsh
-- 🌱 I’m currently learning Python and SQL